LynneMcGrail/take-a-hike/README.md

     * <img src=" ^ insert screen grab ^ " width=400>

 * Contact Form:
-    * Form validation requests the user to input the correct information in the input fields, This avoids the user sending illegible text/email.
+    * Form validation requests the user to input the correct information in the input fields, this avoids the user sending illegible text/email.
+    * Added thank you page for submitting the form so that the user is reassured that their message has been sent.
     * <img src=" ^ insert screen grab here ^ " width=400>

 ## DESIGN